hunterjackson/docs/source/kudu.rst

 Field Selection
 ~~~~~~~~~~~~~~~

-The JDBC sink supports field selection and mapping.
+The Kudu sink supports field selection and mapping.
 This mapping is set in the ``connect.kudu.export.route.query`` option.

 Examples: